Down Senior Football Championship

 The Down Senior Football Championship is an annual Gaelic football competition contested by top-tier Down GAA clubs.
 The Down County Board of the Gaelic Athletic Association has organised it since 1903.

-Kilcoo are the title holders (2022) defeating Warrenpoint in the Final.
+Kilcoo are the title holders (2025) defeating Carryduff in the Final.

 History

 Since the turn of the Millennium, the competition and Down football has largely been dominated by the "Big Three", with 21 of the 23 titles being shared by Kilcoo (11 titles), Mayobridge (7) and Burren (St Mary's) (3).
 Clonduff in 2000 and Bryansford in 2003 are the only other 2 teams to win a senior championship this century.

 Honours

 The trophy presented to the winners is the Frank O'Hare Cup.
 The winners of the Down Senior Championship qualify to represent their county in the Ulster Senior Club Football Championship.
 The winners can, in turn, go on to play in the All-Ireland Senior Club Football Championship.